Moon Garden Kit

 - Canada Milkvetch or Columbine - host plant and nectar source

-If substitutions are necessary, they may include Blue Vervain, Calico or other asters, Giant or Paleleaf Sunflower, ferns, Meadow Rue, Virgins Bower, Violets, Dogbane, Blazingstars, Northern Bush Honeysuckle, Iris, sedges, grasses, goldenrods, or others.
+If substitutions are necessary, they may include Blue Vervain, Calico or other asters, Giant or Paleleaf Sunflower, Meadow Rue, Virgins Bower, Violets, Dogbane, Blazingstars, Northern Bush Honeysuckle, Iris, sedges, grasses, Thimbleweed, Compass Plant, goldenrods, or others.
 These plants are also recommended if you wish to expand your Nighttime Pollinator collection.
 If the list seems long and varied, it is.
 Like butterflies and bees, there are nocturnal pollinators that are specialists - pollinating only one type of plant, or whose caterpillars feed on only one type of leaf or plant family.
 While goldenrods, asters, and sunflowers host the broadest range of moths, there are many plants beneficial to more specialist nocturnal pollinators.
 One thing not on the list are trees and larger shrubs.
 Many, many moths and nocturnal pollinators use trees and shrubs as their habitat and host plant.
 Replacing non-native landscaping with native plants will always pay off in richer habitat.

-This economical kit includes 38 plant plugs that fill 38 square feet at 1-foot spacing - a 4'x9.5' bed; or up to 86 square feet at 1.5 sq. ft. spacing - a 6'x14' bed.
+This economical kit includes 38 plant plugs that fill 50 square feet at 1-foot spacing - about a 5'x10' bed (assuming an 8" border); or up to 86 square feet at 1.5 sq. ft. spacing - a 6'x14' bed.
 Each kit comes with a planting guide.
 The plants are individually tagged for identification and all tags include height so you can alter the layout to suit your space.
-Picture is an example kit of a different type.
-This kit will differ from the picture.